 The group’s first meeting was in January 2014 and now meets six times a year offering the opportunity to learn about the town’s involvement in “the war to end all wars”.

-Membership is open to anyone over the age of 16 and welcomes schoolchildren to its meetings and trips as long as accompanied by a responsible adult.
+Membership is open to anyone over the age of 16 and welcomes schoolchildren to its meetings as long as accompanied by a responsible adult.
 Annual membership is just £12 per annum.

 Members benefit from free entry to meetings (mostly illustrated talks) and access to research facilities including an extensive library.
 Entry to our meetings for visitors is £2.50.

-The group would like to thank Chorley Building Society, Chorley Council and the Armed Forces Covenant Fund for their support, sponsorship and funding since 2014.
+The group would like to thank Chorley Building Society, Chorley Council and the Armed Forces Covenant Fund for their support over the last five years.

 For a membership form and our 2019 programme, click here.